Alejandro Mancuso

 Alejandro Víctor Mancuso (born 4 September 1968 in Ciudadela) is an Argentine former footballer who played as a midfielder.

 During his club career in Argentina he played for Ferro Carril Oeste, Club Atlético Vélez Sársfield, Boca Juniors and Club Atlético Independiente.
 He is one of the best friends of Alejandro Sabella.

 After leaving his country, he played in Brazil, Spain and Uruguay.
-In 1996, he played for Flamengo where he won the Rio de Janeiro State Championship.
+In 1996, he played for Flamengo where he won the Rio de Janeiro State Championship and the 1996 Copa de Oro.
 Flamengo's supporters still remember his class and his courage in the matches.

 In November 2008, Diego Armando Maradona was named coach of Argentina national football team and Mancuso joined him in the commission.
 He also said that after this cycle he intends to manage Flamengo.